 Assigning Identifiers on Demand

-Identifiers can be assigned on demand by viewing the identifiers associated with a CO Person.
+Identifiers can be assigned on demand by viewing the identifiers associated with the CO Department, CO Group, or CO Person.
 An Assign Identifiers button will be available.

-As of Registry v3.3.0, assigning identifiers for all CO People (via CO > Configuration > Identifier Assignments > Autogenerate Identifiers For All) will schedule a Registry Job using the Identifier Assignment Job Plugin.
+As of Registry v3.3.0, assigning identifiers for all CO Departments, CO Groups, and CO People (via CO > Configuration > Identifier Assignments > Autogenerate Identifiers For All) will schedule a Registry Job using the Identifier Assignment Job Plugin.
 (Prior to Registry v3.3.0, identifier assignment for all CO People ran synchronously upon request.)

 When a petition created from an enrollment flow is approved, any identifier assignments defined for the CO will automatically be run.